Drashti-007/C-System/Blockchain/README.md

 # Blockchain — Theory, Mathematics, Programming & Security

 This code implements a simple **Blockchain** in the **C programming language**.
-It demonstrates the fundamental principles behind blockchain technology — including how blocks are linked, verified, and protected through cryptographic hashing.
+It demonstrates the fundamental principles behind blockchain technology, including how blocks are linked, verified, and protected through cryptographic hashing.
 The project covers the blockchain’s **theoretical foundation**, **mathematical model**, **programming implementation**, and **security perspective**.

 ## 1. Theoretical Overview